delphix/createDelphixOSUser-Oracle-Linux/README.md

   -t : Type <source or target>.
 REQUIRED PARAMETER

   -u : Create User.
-Will create the username.
-Default is to modify an existing user.
-OPTIONAL
+Will create the username entirely or modify an existing user as follows: properly create toolkit, mountpoint, ensure required permission on the home directory, add proper permissions to $ORACLE_HOME/dbs.
+OPTIONAL, but typically REQUIRED.

   -a : Auth Type <key or passwd>.
 OPTIONAL
        key: Add SSH Public Key for Delphix Engine to authorized_keys for the user.